-The Gulf of Fonseca, a sheltered inlet of the Pacific Ocean, is a gulf on Central America that is bounded in the northwest by El Salvador, the northeast by Honduras, and the southeast by Nicaragua.
-Notable among the islands in the gulf are Zacate Grande, El Tigre, and Meanguera.
+The Gulf of Fonseca, a sheltered inlet of the Pacific Ocean, is a gulf in Central America that is bounded in the northwest by El Salvador, the northeast by Honduras and the southeast by Nicaragua.
+Notable among the islands in the gulf are Zacate Grande, El Tigre and Meanguera.

-The Gulf of Fonseca, a sheltered inlet of the Pacific Ocean, is a gulf on Central America that is bounded in the northwest by El Salvador, the northeast by Honduras, and the southeast by Nicaragua.
-Reaching inland for approximately 40 miles (65 km), it covers an area of about 700 sq mi (1,800 sq km).
-Notable among the islands in the gulf are Zacate Grande, El Tigre, and Meanguera.
+The Gulf of Fonseca, a sheltered inlet of the Pacific Ocean, is a gulf in Central America that is bounded in the northwest by El Salvador, the northeast by Honduras and the southeast by Nicaragua.

 Discovered for the Europeans in 1522 by Gil González de Ávila, it was named by him after his patron, Archbishop Juan Fonseca, the implacable enemy of Columbus.